owntone/owntone-server/README.md

 and its sister dependancy [libnxml](https://github.com/bakulf/libnxml).
 When enabled, RSS feed podcasts will be automatically refreshed periodically.

-To add a RSS feed to the library we have to create either a `.rss` (containing feed XML) or a `.rss_url` file that contains a single line with the RSS feed URL.
+To add a RSS feed to the library we have to create a `.rss` file that contains a single line with the RSS feed URL (direct link to rss or an Apple podcast link).
-The initial addition to the library will cause the RSS feed podcast episodes to be added to the library as if it were an album.
+The initial addition to the library will cause the RSS feed podcast episodes to be added to the library.

 The server will periodically refresh - the period can be changed via the config file.
-Alternatively, a user can _force_ a refresh by initiating a library `scan` but this is not deseriabale as it will scan all items in library or a user can _touch_ the underlying `.rss` or `.rss_url` file.
+Alternatively, a user can _force_ a refresh by initiating a library `scan` but this is not deseriabale as it will scan all items in library or a user can _touch_ the underlying `.rss` file.

 ## Spotify